MazElgonemy/MazElgonemy/README.md

 I am a software developer living in Manchester, UK.
 I currently develop .NET and Blazor applications for <strong> Oldham Council </strong> which are used by end users living in the Oldham area.

-Two of my most recent projects are:
+Two of my most recent personal projects are:

  <br>